taliajmallo/rpgs/campaigns/In_The_Pines/charsheet.md

 This charm also permanently grants you the ability to understand the language of spirits and make yourself clearly understood by them.

-### Black Charms
-#### Memories Like Windblown Leaves I
-Reflexively spend 1 black essence and roll Intelligence+Subterfuge against the Willpower rating of a target within arm's reach.
-On a success, you may steal their memories of the last hour for one day per success, or may permanently destroy the memories by paying a point of willpower.
-#### Suffering Evaluation Eye I
-Reflexively spend 1 black essence to learn which of an array of options will lead to the worst short-term outcome.

-### White Charms
-#### Life-Infiltrating Gambit III
-After you give the target something they want, no matter how petty or banal, you may spend 2 white essence and select a Background; this is now the relationship the target remembers having always had with you.
-The target won't question the relationship unless someone else tries to force them to, and at that point must succeed a difficult 8 Willpower roll to doubt it.

 ### Dual Charms
 #### Dream of Rain/Shadow of the Gun II
 You may reflexively spend 1 white essence to make all attempts to shoot you with